How to Grow and Care for Corn Palm (Dracaena fragrans) Indoors

 Watering

-Water Corn Plant thoroughly during the growing season while allowing the top 1-2 in. of soil to dry out between waterings to keep the soil moist at all times.
+Water your Corn Plant thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but not soggy to avoid yellowing and rotting.

-Decrease watering in the cold season to maintain the soil slightly moist but never allow the soil to dry out completely.
+Decrease watering in the cold season to maintain the soil slightly moist.
+Never allow the soil to dry out completely as it can lead to wilting and brown leaf tips and edges.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and death of the plant.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot and death of the plant.

-Striped Dracaena is a tropical plant, therefore, use water at room temperature to water the plant to avoid shocking it.
+Dracaena fragrans is a tropical plant, therefore, water it with water that is at room temperature to avoid shocking it.

-Ensure that the water is free of chlorine, flourides and other chemicals to prevent brown leaf tips.
+Use water that is free of chlorine, flourides and other chemicals to prevent brown leaf tips.

 Light Requirements

-Corn Palm grows best in bright, indirect light away from direct sunlight.
-It can also grow in shade but the growth will be much slower.
+Corn Palm thrives in bright indirect light (filtered light).
+Keep it away from direct sunlight to prevent scorching and death of the leaves.
+It can tolerate some shade but the growth will be much slower.

 Temperature and Humidity

-The best temperature for Corn Palm is average warmth within the range of 16-280C.
-Keep it away from cold drafts to prevent brown leaf tips and edges.
+Corn Plant prefers an average warmth of 16-280C.
+Keep it away from cold drafts to prevent reduced growth and brown leaf tips and edges.

 Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.